 What are steroids?

 Steroids are chemicals that occur naturally in the body.
 Steroid medicines can be used to reduce inflammation and are used to treat many different conditions, including arthritis.
-Steroid injections can be used to reduce inflammation in joints and soft tissues, such as tendons or tennis elbow.
+They are different to anabolic steroids that can be used to increase muscle size and strength.

 Why are steroid injections used?